braze-inc/braze-docs/_docs/_help/release_notes/2019/july.md

 Look at [multiple campaigns at one time to compare their relative performance]({{site.baseurl}}/user_guide/engagement_tools/campaigns/testing_and_more/comparing_campaigns/), side-by-side in Braze - in one window!

-## Template dispatch id into messages with liquid
+## Template dispatch ID into messages with Liquid

 {% alert update %}
 Behavior for `dispatch_id` differs between Canvas and campaigns because Braze treats Canvas steps (except for Entry Steps, which can be scheduled) as triggered events, even when they are "scheduled".
 [Learn more about `dispatch_id` behavior in Canvas and campaigns here]({{site.baseurl}}/help/help_articles/data/dispatch_id/).